Chiropractors in Madison Heights have Extensive Schooling

 If you are accepted into an accredited chiropractic college, then the really demanding work begins.
 You’ll work through four to five academic years, which includes a lot of time learning the hands-on adjusting techniques that will become a big part of your practice.
 A chiropractor has no room for error when recommending a treatment path and then adjusting a patient’s spine, so the training must be deep and detailed.

-The complete educational curriculum for chiropractors in Royal Oak includes minimum classroom, laboratory, and clinical experience of 4,200 hours.
+The complete educational curriculum for chiropractors in Madison Heights includes minimum classroom, laboratory, and clinical experience of 4,200 hours.
 The accrediting agency that approves the courses is recognized by the U.S. Department of Education, which has been true for over 25 years.
 Chiropractors must be able to assess a specific health condition, provide appropriate advice and treatment, and refer patients to other health care professionals when necessary.

 Chiropractors have classroom requirements equal to or greater than traditional medical professionals.
 This in-depth training allows doctors of chiropractic to be considered primary care physicians.
 Primary care physicians are considered point of entry physicians and do not require a referral.